PMET-public/module-data-install/README.md

 There are two events generated at the start and end of the installation process that can be used by other modules `magentoese_datainstall_install_start` and `magentoese_datainstall_install_end`

-Plugins and observers have been created to integrate with the `mageplaza/module-webhook` extension, which is required in `composer.json`.
-This will allow webhooks to be configured based on the start and end events.
+Plugins and observers have been created to integrate with the `mageplaza/module-webhook` extension.
+As of this writing they are not included as the module is not yet php 8.1 compatible.
+When updated, this will allow webhooks to be configured based on the start and end events.

 ## Data Files

-Each element of potential sample data is encapsulated in its own file:
+Each element of potential sample data is encapsulated in its own file.
+Below is the list of .csv files that are supported.
+If you are using the results from the supported GraphQL queries, see the [Data Installer GraphQL ](https://github.com/PMET-public/module-data-install-graphql)module )

 [**settings.csv**](#Settings) - Optional file containing settings used by the install process.